dportik/SuperCRUNCH/docs/Analysis_Overview.md

 >Sceloporus_undulatus_KU765220.1
 >Callisaurus_draconoides_DQ001790.1
 ```
+Again, the subspecies label in the third entry is ignored.

 If I supplied a subspecies text file using the `-s` flag that contained `Callisaurus draconoides carmenensis`, then the following would be produced with `-r species`:
 ```